"People are trapped in history and history is trapped in them"

 “Women but not Citizens: French Feminist Struggles for Citizenship in Imperial France 1897-1945”

-I am currently a P.h.D Candidate at Northeastern University.
-My dissertation, “Women but not Citizens: French Feminist Struggles for Citizenship in Imperial France, 1897-1945,” explores how French feminists participated in the imperial project, both in the colonies and metropole, and how the empire influenced French feminism, as a discourse and movement.
-It is framed as an analysis of a series of episodes within 20th century French feminist-imperial history, which have been chosen to highlight how French feminists incorporated the empire or “imperial issues” into their movement and their discourse for civil and political rights, how this differed from other European feminist movements, and how it was a reciprocal, constantly evolving relationship.
+I am currently a Ph.D.
+Candidate at Northeastern University in Boston.
+My dissertation, “Women but not Citizens: French Feminist Struggles for Citizenship in Imperial France, 1897-1945,” explores how various French feminist organizations participated in the imperial project, both in the colonies and metropole, and how the empire influenced French feminism, as a discourse and movement.
+I chronologically examine the leadership of Marie Pégard and the Société Française d’Émigration des Femmes in Paris, the Union Féminine Civique et Sociale in France and French Algeria, and the Union française pour le suffrage des femmes in French Algeria.
+These seemingly disparate groups—a women’s colonial emigration society, a Catholic feminist organization, and a secular feminist association—underscore how the empire and “imperial issues” were embedded in the French feminist movement and feminist discourses for civil and political rights.

 MA University of New York at Albany: History